LanYang430/MD_water/README.md

 sbatch sub.sh
 ```

-`sub.sh`will first run `run_server.sh` to start i-PI and read the information for MD from `input.xml`, initializing the entire MD simulation.
+`sub.sh`will first run `run_server.sh` to start an i-PI server, which reads the MD information from `input.xml`, initializing the entire MD simulation.

 ```bash
 # run server
 bash run_server.sh &
 ```

-Then, the forces for different components are calculated by calling DMFF calculator and EANN calculator using the client.
+Then, we initiate both the EANN and the DMFF force clients.

 ```bash
 # run client